-Transition to Professional Practice Program for Registered Nurses 2016
+Transition To Professional Practice Program for Registered Nurses (TPPP-RN) 2021

 "Take your first steps in Paediatric Nursing with us!"

 The Women's and Children's Health Network is South Australia’s leading provider of health services to babies, children, young people and women.
 The Women's and Children's Hospital provides specialist health care services to children and young people with acute and chronic conditions.
 The hospital also provides the state's largest neonatal, maternity and obstetric service.